 Sound and Feel: Both are quality.
 The sound produced by the XR 16 driver at impact can be described as a crisp “swoosh” or solid “crack”.
 Feel is solid.
 While feedback isn’t as distinctive as it might be with certain players drivers, it gives you enough information to discern the general area of impact; specifically, off-center strikes tend to feel more hollow as you move away from the face.
 The stock Speeder shaft generally compliments the head quite well by helping with the loading and unloading process in the swing.

 Where should I buy this driver online?

 At this time, due to the newness of the XR 16 driver, there is virtually no price differentiation between different retail locations.
 With that said, you can actually find substantial discounts off the fixed manufacturer’s price right here on this eBay page (also excellent for used buys).
 New XR 16 drivers of all types are also being sold on this Amazon page and this Global Golf page — both stores have excellent return policies.
-You can also order off the official Callaway website or get fit to an XR 16 driver for free right here.
+You can also order off the official Callaway website.
 No matter where you end up buying, I strongly recommend checking out these links first!

 Rating: 4.8/5 (highly recommended to try!)

 Pros: Very forgiving with a large sweet spot; aerodynamics are truly effective in increasing clubhead speed throughout the swing; a lot of value for the price; easy to hit; easy to get the ball up in the air; feel is smooth during the swing and solid at impact